rreusser/trains-and-trails/src/pages/briones-regional-park/index.md

 Briones Regional Park is maybe about 3 &times; 3 miles if you had to shoehorn it into a square.
 It's not huge, but there's a lot to explore.
 A surprising amount of the park has sweeping views in every direction.

 I won't overdo the praise since "best trail I've run in X area" is becoming a bit of a Trains and Trails cliche.
 The only thing I'll add is that if you see only one section, I'd aim for the southeast section of the park.
-The Ridge Trail out of Lafayette is convenient and *stunning*.
+The Lafayette Ridge Trail out of Lafayette is convenient and *stunning*.

 I don't know why my mind was stuck on Briones Regional Park not being convenient or not being quite the right distance, but it was both, and I plan to return soon.